preemptive/r8-docs/README.md

 }
 ```

-R8 has been available with the Android Gradle Plugin since v3.2.0, and is the default minifier used when `minifyEnabled` is set to `true` in v3.4.0 and later.
-To enable R8 with versions of the Android Gradle Plugin prior to v3.4.0, add `android.enableR8=true` to your `gradle.properties` file.

-You can enable additional optimizations by enabling R8's *Full Mode* in your `gradle.properties` file ([Learn More](https://android-developers.googleblog.com/2018/11/r8-new-code-shrinker-from-google-is.html)):
+R8 defaults to using ProGuard-compatible optimizations, but you can enable additional optimizations by enabling R8's *Full Mode* in your `gradle.properties` file ([Learn More](https://android-developers.googleblog.com/2018/11/r8-new-code-shrinker-from-google-is.html)):

 ```properties
 android.enableR8.fullMode=true